 Investing in Plant-based Innovation and the Future of Food

-At the forefront of a secular trend, we invest in companies innovating with plants and plant-derived ingredients to make animal free products for a more efficient, climate-friendly food and materials supply system.
+At the forefront of a secular trend, we invest in companies innovating with plants and plant-derived ingredients to make animal free products for a more efficient, healthy and climate-friendly food and materials supply system.
 We call these VegTech™ companies.

 VegTech™ Innovation: Igniting A Secular Trend